ecmwf-projects/ibicus/docs/source/getting_started/whatisdebiasing.rst

 is a contentious and debated topic of research.
 If such correction is necessary, the excellent MBC (https://cran.r-project.org/web/packages/MBC/index.html) or SBCK (https://github.com/yrobink/SBCK) package are suitable solutions.

-Ibicus currently implements eight methods for bias correction published in peer-reviewed literature.
+ibicus currently implements eight methods for bias correction published in peer-reviewed literature.
 The package enables the user to modify and refine their settings and parameters, and provides an evaluation framework to assess marginal, temporal, spatial, and multivariate properties of the bias corrected climate model.